PEXANE2/azure-docs.tr-tr/articles/terraform/terraform-create-complete-vm.md

 ...

-Note: You didn’t specify an “-out” parameter to save this plan, so when “apply” is called, Terraform can’t guarantee this is what will execute.
+Note: You didn't specify an "-out" parameter to save this plan, so when "apply" is called, Terraform can't guarantee this is what will execute.
   + azurerm_resource_group.myterraform
       <snip>
   + azurerm_virtual_network.myterraformnetwork